Do0mi/magnet/API_DOCUMENTATION.md

 - **Description:** Get all orders containing products owned by the authenticated business user.
 - **Headers:** `Authorization: Bearer <token>`
 - **Response:**
-  - `200 OK`: List of orders containing the business user's products
+  - `200 OK`: List of orders containing the business user's products with calculated totals
   - **Note:** This endpoint returns orders that contain any product owned by the business user, with customer details for order fulfillment.
+Each order includes `total` and `itemTotal` fields automatically calculated.

 ---